 An Active Life Outside Work

 Marketing isn’t about selling.
 It’s about relating.
 And the more life experience someone has, the easier it is for them to relate to more people.
-You want people who’ve traveled.
+You want marketing advisors who’ve traveled.
 You want people who have kids.
 You want people with diverse hobbies and it doesn’t matter much what they are.

 If you recruit people who have work in their lives but nothing else, you’ll get a myopic view of your product or service.
 You want a broad view that only life experience can create.